 Similar to cats, rabbits can live a whole life indoors.
 They’re very curious and energetic animals.
 They can show unpredictable and shy behavior at the beginning but can get used to their owners fast.
-From that moment they let their owners petting them and feel pretty comfortable, many times even in their lap.
+From that moment they let their owners pet them and feel pretty comfortable, many times even in their lap.
 Yet, they usually prefer being on the ground to being picked up.

 Rabbits don’t like environmental changes, so it’s usually not a good idea to take them with you on a vacation.
 A German Angora Rabbit or a Meissner Lop can be a good choice for seniors.
-Both are friendly and social rabbits and can be a great companion pet for elderly people.
+Both are friendly and social rabbits and can be great companion pets for elderly people.

-Some seniors enjoy bird sing and can fall in love with their new feathered friend in no time.
+Some seniors enjoy birdsong and can fall in love with their new feathered friend in no time.
 Having a bird at home sometimes can be a really relaxing experience.
 Yet, birds occasionally can be pretty loud, especially if they’re not alone.
 And yes, sometimes they start singing in the early morning.
 Note that some seniors enjoy being woken up by their new birdie, while others are not so enthusiastic about it.

 As for caring, birds don’t have many needs.
 You can keep them in a large cage or free in the room.
-Parakeets can be a good choice for seniors: they’re pretty small so they won’t do a big mess in the room when they’re free and they’re also quieter than bigger birds.
+Parakeets can be a good choice for seniors: they’re pretty small so they won’t make a big mess in the room when they’re free and they’re also quieter than bigger birds.

 Fish differ greatly from all pets mentioned so far.
-Unlike land-animals, fish won’t be very happy if you touch them.
+Unlike land animals, fish won’t be very happy if you touch them.
 Everything for the eyes, nothing for the hands.
 Anyway, watching an aquarium full of fish of different shapes and colors can be really calming.

-Fish can be a great choice for most of the seniors even if they already own a pet.
+Fish can be a great choice for most seniors even if they already own a pet.
 A small aquarium doesn’t need too much maintenance and the care of fish is also pretty easy.

 Owning a pet can be a great experience for seniors.
-If someone feels lonely a little living creature can really make a difference.
+If someone feels lonely, a little living creature can really make a difference.
 Sometimes choosing a baby animal is not the best idea: they require intense attention and care that can be exhausting for some seniors.
 Yet, if they feel ready to bring up a baby pet, go for it.

 Being a pet owner can have many benefits: it improves seniors’ health, mood, and safety, reduces anxiety, promotes socializing – just to mention a few.
 Yet, finding the best pet for seniors is not always an easy task.
-There’re many things to consider: seniors’ preferences, mobility, health, personality and lifestyle, the needs of the pet and the costs.
+There’re many things to consider: seniors’ preferences, mobility, health, personality and lifestyle, the needs of the pet, and the costs.